-- Participants will be able to describe key changes in the definition of the Real Ear to Coupler Difference due to a new ANSI standard.
+- After this course participants will be able to describe key changes in the definition of the Real Ear to Coupler Difference due to a new ANSI standard.

-- Participants will be able to explain how the RECD varies when measured with foamtips versus earmolds.
+- After this course participants will be able to explain how the RECD varies when measured with foamtips versus earmolds.

-- Participants will be able to describe a new protocol for correcting the RECD that is applied in new Audioscan software systems.
+- After this course participants will be able to describe a new protocol for correcting the RECD that is applied in new Audioscan software systems.

 |5-10 Minutes||Overview of the new standard|